 So as I mentioned at the beginning, trying to explain this kind of fun to my Floridian host was kind of a challenge.
 They have no reference point nor do I think they really want one!
 It’s strictly a Northern thing.

-~ Michael Romano, a Great Barrington, MA, resident for almost 40 years, is an avid fisherman who in his own words “kind of treats fishing as a contact sport and has had more than a few misadventures in the process.”
-He has fished many local waters and also enjoyed quite a few saltwater trips.
-Michael is a retired chef – he and his wife Susan worked at the now closed Kolburne School in New Marlborough, MA, for many years where he enjoyed taking many of the students fishing.
+~ Michael Romano, a Great Barrington, MA, resident for almost 40 years, was an avid fisherman who in his own words “kind of treats fishing as a contact sport and has had more than a few misadventures in the process.”
+He fished many local waters and also enjoyed quite a few saltwater trips.
+Michael was a retired chef – he and his wife Susan worked at the now closed Kolburne School in New Marlborough, MA, for many years where he enjoyed taking many of the students fishing.
+He will be missed.

 Read this article in the Dec 2016 - Feb 2017 issue of Our BerkshireTimes Magazine.